mike-ward/mike-ward.github.io/_posts/2008-06-22-yellowstone---day-one.md

 ---
 layout: post
-title:  Yellowstone - Day one
+title: 'Yellowstone - Day one'
 ---
 Ok, so we're off and rolling.
 We left Ann Arbor, MI about 6:00 am.
 We've rented a 19 ft travel trailer that I'm towing behind my 6 cylinder Trailblazer.
 I mention this because after fighting strong head-winds all day, I realize why experienced haulers have 8 cylinder engines (and diesel at that).
 While the Trailblazer can easily haul a 3,000 pound travel trailer, it does so at a cost -- Fuel.
 I figure I'm going to burn 25% more fuel than anticipated.
 Bummer.